skoglind/Spong/README.md

     Frameworks: AWT and Swing

 ### Installation
-Compile alla java-files, then run the Game-class.
+Compile all java-files, then run the Game-class.

     javac *.java
     java Game